Members

 |

-default = Nonedictionary to declare all the attributes of the rule.
+default is {} A dictionary to declare all the attributes of the rule.
 It maps from an attribute name to an attribute object (see attr module).
 Attributes starting with _ are private, and can be used to add an implicit dependency on a label.
 The attribute name is implicitly added and must not be specified.
 Attributes visibility , deprecation , tags , testonly , and features are implicitly added and cannot be overridden.
 Most rules need only a handful of attributes.
-To limit memory usage, the rule function imposes a cap on the size of attrs.
+To limit memory usage, there is a cap on the number of attributes that may be declared.

 outputs